BashPrince/GSoC-2019-Final-Report/README.md

-# Practical Path Guiding
-## Google Summer of Code 2019 - Final Project Report
+# Google Summer of Code 2019 - Final Project Report
-This year I was very happy to qualify for the [Google Summer of Code](https://summerofcode.withgoogle.com/) project with [Appleseed](https://appleseedhq.net/) as my host organiser.
+This year I was very happy to [qualify](https://summerofcode.withgoogle.com/projects/#5218774590947328 "Link to my project proposal") for the [Google Summer of Code](https://summerofcode.withgoogle.com/) project with [Appleseed](https://appleseedhq.net/) as my host organiser.
 During the summer I implemented [Practical Path Guiding](https://github.com/Tom94/practical-path-guiding) a new rendering algorithm for their Open Source 3D film production renderer.
 My assigned mentors were François Beaune and Esteban Tovagliari.

-### Rendering
+### Rendering 101
-Nowadays most renderers used in film productions use a technique called path tracing to calculate the realistic distribution of light in a virtual 3D scene.
+ Most film production renderers today use a technique called path tracing to calculate the realistic distribution of light in a virtual 3D scene.
 In simple terms a [path tracer](https://www.youtube.com/watch?v=frLwRLS_ZR0 "A short explanation video by Disney") probes the scene by extending rays from a virtual camera, reflecting rays in random directions at surface intersections until they hit a light source, at which point the transmission of energy from the light along the path back to the camera is calculated.
 Usually many such path probes (called samples in graphics lingo) are calculated and averaged to determine the final pixel color, an extremely time consuming process even for modern computers.

 Much of the realism in modern computer graphics comes from being able to not only account for illumination from direct light sources but also for indirect light, for example light that scattered from a blue wall, illuminating nearby objects with a soft blue glow.
 Because nothing about the distribution of indirect light in a scene is known up front it is notoriously hard to find significant indirect light contributions only by randomly scattering rays at surface intersections, requiring many samples over many paths to determine the final pixel color.